Skip to main content

 Learning Objectives

-• Examine the role of intellectuals and journalists in supporting peasant movements
+• Identify the role of planters, landlords, money-lenders, and colonial officials in creating peasant distress.

 Frequently Asked Questions